 How to get there:

-By Car: From Taipei, take National Freeway 3 to Miaoli and get off at the Tongxiao exit.
+By Car/Scooter: From Taipei, take National Freeway 3 to Miaoli and get off at the Tongxiao exit.
 Then take county road 121 east until you see the signs for Flying Cow Ranch, the Ranch is up the mountain about 2 KM.
 Car parking is 50 NT, scooter parking is free.
 If you are looking for car rentals, you can also search Qeeq here, Klook here, or KKday here.
 You can also check out our car rental guide here.

 Please see below: